LuxLavalier/LuxLavalier.github.io/code.md

    <img src="/assets/img/code/index.jpg" class="img-thumbnail" style="width: 240px" />

 The `render` function includes `index`, which is the index of the current pixel being rendered.
 Lux Lavalier has 64 pixels.
 The very first time render is called, index is set to 0.
 The next time, index is 1, etc, until index is 63.
-Then it wraps back to the beginning sot that the next time it's called it starts back over at 0.
+Then it wraps back to the beginning so that the next time it's called it starts back over at 0.

 ---